RaviK0209/Respire-Mobile-Application-Generative-AI-/README.md

-# Respire: A Digital Therapeutics Application for Respiratory Health
+# Respire: A Breathing Exercises Application for Respiratory Health

 A prototype mobile application developed to assist patients with respiratory conditions through guided exercises, gamification, and real-time feedback.